epibayes/labsite/content/learning/projectpublication/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Projects
+linktitle: Projects and Publications
-summary: Various projects brought to you by Epibayes Lab.
+summary: Various projects and publications brought to you by Epibayes Lab.
 weight: 1

 # Page metadata.
-title: Projects
+title: Projects and Publications
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false